 The Salvation Army was founded in 1865 by a Methodist street preacher named William Booth.
 Determined to meet human needs in His name without discrimination, Booth began by helping people in the slums of East London.
 In 1880, The Salvation Army began work in the United States and in a few short years the ministry of The Salvation Army spread across the country, reaching the streets of Fond du Lac in 1890.

-The Salvation Army in Fond du Lac works hand in hand with the Fond du Lac community to operate the county’s largest food pantry, it’s only warming shelter and a wealth of year round and seasonal social service, crisis prevention and self-sufficiency programs.
+The Salvation Army works hand in hand with the Fond du Lac community to operate the county’s largest food pantry, it’s only warming shelter and a wealth of year-round and seasonal social service, crisis prevention and self-sufficiency programs.

 In a 2016 survey, 337 clients identified skills and resources they needed to take care of themselves and their families, decrease their dependence on community and increase their self-sufficiency.
 With community support, we’re growing ways and means to deliver those skills and resources through our award-winning Pathway of Hope Program, a transportation program that helps clients get to interviews and start employment, and a life skills program.

 We are blessed and humbled by community support that fuels our services.